Drakonis96/plexytrackt/README.md

 4. Visit `http://localhost:5000` in your browser.
 You can adjust the sync interval on the page and also stop the synchronization job at any time using the **Stop Sync** button.
 The background job starts automatically when the container is running.

 That's it!
-The container will continue to sync your Plex and Trakt accounts according to the interval you set.
+The container will continue to sync your Plex account with Trakt and/or Simkl according to the interval you set.